Search

 Overview

 Melanie V. Woodward is a partner in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Securities Enforcement and Litigation, and Labor and Employment Litigation practice groups.
-Clients frequently engage Melanie for legal advice in complex commercial litigation matters (including matters involving complex accounting or financial components), government investigations, and a variety of labor law matters.
+Clients frequently engage Melanie to represent them complex commercial and employment litigation matters, guide them through government investigations, and conduct internal investigations.

-• Key member of the Nutter trial team that received a jury verdict in favor of a Big Four accounting firm
+• Key member of the Nutter trial team that won jury trial for Big Four accounting firm in accounting malpractice claim

 • Successfully defended food and beverage client in arbitration of breach of contract claims brought by a distributor